If you’ve been craving crisp, homemade pickles without the hassle of canning, these easy refrigerator dill pickles are the answer.

 Instructions

-- Prepare the Cucumbers: Wash cucumbers thoroughly and slice them into rounds, spears, or leave them whole if they are small enough.
+- Prepare the cucumbers: Wash cucumbers thoroughly and slice them into rounds, spears, or leave them whole if they are small enough.

-- Prepare the Jars: In your jar , place 2-4 cloves of garlic and 2-3 fresh dill sprigs.
+- Prepare the jars: In your jar , place 2-4 cloves of garlic and 2-3 fresh dill sprigs.

-- Pack the Cucumbers: Pack the cucumber slices or spears tightly into the jars, leaving a bit of space at the top.
+- Pack the cucumbers: Pack the cucumber slices or spears tightly into the jars, leaving a bit of space at the top.

-- Make the Brine: In a small saucepan, combine the vinegar, water, salt, and sugar (if using).
+- Make the brine: In a small saucepan, combine the vinegar, water, salt, and sugar (if using).
 Bring the mixture to a boil, stirring to dissolve the salt and sugar.

-- Add the Brine to the Jars: Carefully pour the hot brine over the cucumbers in the jars, making sure the cucumbers are completely covered with liquid.
+- Add the brine to the jars: Carefully pour the hot brine over the cucumbers in the jars, making sure the cucumbers are completely covered with liquid.
 Leave about 1/2 inch of headspace at the top of the jars.
 Add your remaining dill springs .

-- Seal and Cool: Let the jars cool to room temperature.
+- Seal and cool: Let the jars cool to room temperature.
 Once cool, put the lids on the jars and refrigerate.

 - Marinate: Let the pickles marinate in the refrigerator for at least 24 hours before eating, though they will taste better after a few days.
 They can be stored in the refrigerator for up to 1-2 months.